 What is the Independent Investigator Incubator Program?

-The Independent Investigator Incubator (I3) Program provides new faculty a unique mentoring experience.
+The Independent Investigator Incubator (I3) Program provides early career faculty a unique mentoring experience.
 The I3 program aims to help scientists generate cutting-edge research by enhancing their career development, assisting them in securing research funding and helping them to translate and disseminate their research findings.

 Founded by Aaron Carroll, MD, the program has engaged a large number of experienced senior faculty members who have successful track records in securing extramural grant funding and who are passionate about mentoring.
 The mentors (pictured below) are committed to taking a long-term interest in the successful careers of those they agree to mentor.

-Unlike other more traditional mentoring programs, where mentors and mentees are matched based on similar areas of expertise, the I3 program mentors select scholars based on their professional and academic achievements as well as their interests and goals.
+Unlike other more traditional mentoring programs, where mentors and mentees are matched based on similar areas of expertise, the I3 program mentors actually select the scholars.

 Through strong mentorship relationships, the I3 program will help to enhance skills that are not solely unique to a specific scientific discipline, such as navigating faculty life, grant writing, and research project management.